 Dry Rot Prevention

-Prevent dry rot by first evaluating your roof and gutters.
-Effective roof overhangs, gutters, gutter guards and downspouts are essential to prevent wood rot in your home.
-Regularly check your gutters for clogs that could cause water to pool and spill onto fascia and siding.
+Prevent dry rot by first evaluating your roof.
+Effective roof overhangs are essential to prevent wood rot in your home.

 Dry Rot vs. Wet Rot

 But this is Texas — what about wet rot?
 Wet rot is also a fungus (Coniophora puteana), but it affects very damp wood, plaster, wallpaper, carpets and more.
 Wet rot spores thrive in very high moisture areas.
 Compared to dry rot, wet rot remains confined to only the wet areas and is less destructive.
 Similarly, if you see signs of wet rot, address any structural issues first, then treat the area.
 If your roof is affected, call Tomlin.
 We are your trusted San Antonio roofing company.

 The best way to prevent wood rot is to start with a solid and secure roof.
 If your roof is missing tiles, shingles, or has any weak spots around your chimney or fascia, water will find its way inside.
 Ensure your roof is free of leaks.
 Make minor roof repairs and replace shingles before they create a much bigger problem.